 Contact our Youth Reintegration coordinator for more details.

 At the age of 16, youth age out of the foster care system and many Indigenous youth start on a new path of caring for themselves.
-Our Youth Transition team helps these individuals figure out what they need to build a good life, from finishing school, to getting a job, to finding an apartment, to advising them on the financial and community supports that are available.
+Our Youth Transition team helps individuals aged 16-24 figure out what they need to build a good life, from finishing school, to getting a job, to finding an apartment, to advising them on the financial and community supports that are available.

 Contact our Youth Support coordinator for more details.

 Aboriginal School Liaison

 Knowing that you are recognised and heard is an important part of education.
 Unfortunately many schools aren’t equipped to understand the culture or needs of many Indigenous students.
 That’s where our Aboriginal School Liaisons comes in.

 Working from a cultural foundation, the Aboriginal School Liaison supports self-identified First Nations, Inuit and Métis students that attend school in the Ottawa-Carleton District School Board (Kindergarten to Grade 12).
 These dedicated workers:

 - Advocate for students and families between home and school.